-Making Rainbows was developed by Bernadette Clegg who has years of experience teaching in Early Childhood, Primary and Special School settings.
-Over her teaching career she’s recognised the benefits of using music as a learning tool for all children.
-She is passionate about delivering a stimulating, multi-sensory program for all children from birth to 5 years.
+Making Rainbows was developed by Bernadette Clegg in 2015.
+She has years of experience teaching in Early Childhood, Primary and Special School settings.
+Over her teaching career she’s recognised the benefits of using music as a learning tool and is passionate about delivering a stimulating, multi-sensory program for children from birth to 5 years.
 Studies have shown that exposure to music from a very young age increases abilities in many other areas including math and language.
 The relationship between music and brain development is very strong.

 The latest research from the University of Queensland shows “that children who experience early shared music activities in the home during infancy and early childhood score better than their peers in vocabulary, numeracy, attentional and emotional regulation and pro-social skills.”
 (Professor Barrett)

 The benefits of using music and movement to facilitate early learning are endless!

 - increased confidence

 - social and emotional skills

 - fine and gross motor skills

 - dynamic balance